Ribavirin: RNA viruses

 Ribavirin's amide group can make the native nucleoside drug resemble adenosine or guanosine, depending on its rotation.
 For this reason, when ribavirin is incorporated into RNA, as a base analog of either adenine or guanine, it pairs equally well with either uracil or cytosine, inducing mutations in RNA-dependent replication in RNA viruses.
 Such hypermutation can be lethal to RNA viruses.

 DNA viruses

-Neither of these mechanisms explains ribavirin's effect on many DNA viruses, which is more of a mystery, especially given the complete inactivity of ribavirin's 2' deoxyribose analogue, which suggests that the drug functions only as an RNA nucleoside mimic, and never a DNA nucleoside mimic.
+Neither of these mechanisms explains ribavirin's effect on many DNA viruses, currently the mechanism is not fully known, especially given the complete inactivity of ribavirin's 2' deoxyribose analogue, which suggests that the drug functions only as an RNA nucleoside mimic, and never a DNA nucleoside mimic.
 Ribavirin 5'-monophosphate inhibits cellular inosine monophosphate dehydrogenase, thereby depleting intracellular pools of GTP.